A4 pod: Evolution of the pod

 When A4 pod was first encountered, it travelled as one group led by the matriarch A10.
 In 1983, she and her youngest calf, A47, were shot at the rubbing beaches in Robson Bight.
 A whale watching vessel reported A47 bleeding profusely while being supported by its mother.
 Both of the whales died that winter.
 A10's probable daughters Yakat (A11) and Kelsey (A24) were left with the role of matriarchs while still being young adults.
 In 1986, the pod began splitting into two subpods, A11, led by Yakat and A24, led by Kelsey, but continued to spend most of their time together.
 Starting in the early 2000s, Yakat's oldest daughter Skagit (A35) and her offspring began spending time apart from the rest of the group, thus creating a third matriline, A35.
 After the death of Yakat, matriline A56 was formed with Nahwitti as matriarch.
 The A35s and the A56s are still most often seen together.

-17 members of the A4 pod have died since the study begin, more than any other pod in the northern resident community.
+Seventeen members of the A4 pod have died since the study begin, more than any other pod in the northern resident community.
 Kelsey (A24) lost her first five calves, as well as her two younger siblings.
 Yakat (A11) lost two offspring, one of her grandchildren and one of her great-grandchildren.
 In 2001, Kelsey's daughter Sutlej (A45) died, leaving two-year-old daughter Springer (A73) orphaned.
 In 2002, Springer was found alone and emaciated in Puget Sound, several hundreds of miles away from her family's home range.
-After being taken to Johnstone Strait and brought back to health, she was successfully reintroduced to wild whales before settling in with her grand aunt Yakat's matriline.
+After being taken to Johnstone Strait and brought back to health, she was successfully reintroduced to wild whales before settling in with her grandaunt Yakat's matriline.
 In 2006, Yakat's son Skeena (A13) sustained an injury to the top of his dorsal fin and her great-grandchild Canoona (A82) was hit by a boat propeller.
 The whale then went missing and is now considered dead.

 Having four reproductive females, A4 pod can be recognized by its large proportion of young calves and juveniles.
 They are much warier of boats than other pods and often prefer to stay far away from them despite being more tolerant than in the 1980s.
 They are one of the most commonly encountered groups of orcas, mostly due to their preference for the Johnstone Strait region during the summer and fall and are often seen with other Northern Resident pods, especially A1 and A5 pods which appear to be very closely related to one another.
 A4 pod is the only resident pod to frequently feed on pink salmon; other residents prefer the larger, fatter Chinook salmon.

 In January 2013, 55-year-old matriarch Yakat (A11) was found dead on a beach near Ketchikan, Alaska.
 A full necropsy was performed to try to determine the cause of death.